3TH4NH3R3/BubbleGUM-OS/README.md

 - 💻 Easy, guided installation with **Calamares**
 - 🎨 KDE Plasma with a **prettified default theme** (slay-worthy desktop, zero effort)
 - ⚡ Based on Arch Linux for access to **AUR + pacman** goodness
 - 🔒 Stable & consistent, since we update only **on major Arch LTS releases**
+- 📷 BTRFS option for ppl

 ---

 ## 👑 Who’s it for?
 - Users who want Arch **without** the painful install process
-- People who value **stability over rolling release chaos**
+- Ppl who value **stability over rolling release chaos**
 - Anyone who loves an **OS that looks as good as it runs**

 ---